By: Jane Londeree

-Here at E-dreamz we pride ourselves in specializing in a of variety medical, automotive and eCommerce websites.
+Here at E-dreamz, we pride ourselves in specializing in a variety of medical, automotive and eCommerce websites.
 Today I'd like to talk about what to account for when designing and planning for a medical or healthcare website specifically.
-Medical websites usually have a lot of different components due to the practices having many physicians, locations and resources so it's key to make sure your website elements and hierarchy are in place to ensure a user can find what they are looking for when visiting your website.
+Medical websites usually have a lot of different components due to the practices having many physicians, locations, and resources so it's key to make sure your website elements and hierarchy are in place to ensure a user can find what they are looking for when visiting your website.

 Provide Resources for Education and FAQs

 Try to think of your website as an informational and educational hub for potential patients, doctors and others doing research on your practice and industry.
 Providing a tab or section specifically for frequently asked questions and educational resources will help ensure that almost everything can be answered or found online.
 As a bonus, having this information available online will help with marketing your content through search engine optimization.

 The last problem you want a user to encounter on a medical website is the inability to find out where or how to schedule an appointment, pay a medical bill, contact the practice or edit any account information online.
 Making your call-to-actions bold and obvious will help avoid confusion and allow the more crucial parts of the website to stand out.
 Consider having the more important call-to-actions stay at the top in the header as the user scrolls or repeating the CTAs in the footer so they can access them from this portion of the website too.
 Whatever design choices you end up making, be sure to make the important call-to-actions stand out across the site including mobile and tablet sizes.